Kahlil Gibran: Later years and death

 Sand and Foam was published in 1926, and Jesus, the Son of Man in 1928.
 At the beginning of 1929, Gibran was diagnosed with an enlarged liver.
 In a letter dated March 26, he wrote to Naimy that "the rheumatic pains are gone, and the swelling has turned to something opposite".
-In a telegram dated the same day, he reported being told by the doctors that he "must not work for full year," which was something he found "more painful than illness."
+In a telegram dated the same day, he reported being told by the doctors that he "must not work for full year", which was something he found "more painful than illness."
 The last book published during Gibran's life was The Earth Gods, on March 14, 1931.

 Gibran was admitted to St. Vincent's Hospital, Manhattan, on April 10, 1931, where he died the same day, aged forty-eight, after refusing the last rites.
 The cause of death was reported to be cirrhosis of the liver with incipient tuberculosis in one of his lungs.
 Waterfield argues that the cirrhosis was contracted through excessive drinking of alcohol and was the only real cause of Gibran's death.

+Gibran Museum and royalties

 Gibran had expressed the wish that he be buried in Lebanon.
-His body lay temporarily at Mount Benedict Cemetery in Boston, before it was taken on July 23 to Providence, Rhode Island, and from there to Lebanon on the liner Sinaia.
+His body lay temporarily at Mount Benedict Cemetery in Boston before it was taken on July 23 to Providence, Rhode Island, and from there to Lebanon on the liner Sinaia.
 Gibran's body reached Bsharri in August and was deposited in a church near-by until a cousin of Gibran finalized the purchase of the Mar Sarkis Monastery, now the Gibran Museum.

 All future American royalties to his books were willed to his hometown of Bsharri, to be used for "civic betterment."
 Gibran had also willed the contents of his studio to Haskell.

 In 1950, Haskell donated her personal collection of nearly one hundred original works of art by Gibran (including five oils) to the Telfair Museum of Art in Savannah, Georgia.
 Haskell had been thinking of placing her collection at the Telfair as early as 1914.
 Her gift to the Telfair is the largest public collection of Gibran's visual art in the country.